JackJPowell/ucapi-framework/docs/guide/setup-flow.md

 2. Store the result internally
 3. If migration is required, include a `migration_required` field in the restore prompt response

-The manager can detect this by checking for the presence of the `migration_required` field:
+The manager can definitively detect migration requirement by checking for this field:

 ```python
 # Manager checks the initial setup response